-Frequency Parameter Action Levels Limit Levels Odour March 1 for the first 2 march Odour 200.3 OU/s Concentrations at the Final Air Scrubber (EP5) Monthly for the first 2 years of operation Exhaust gas velocity 0.7 m/s (minimum) Odour Patrols along the Project Site Boundary Two times a day, one in the morning and one in the afternoon Monthly for the first 12 months of operation.
-If the monitoring results of the first year monitoring meet the limit level, the monitoring frequency will be reduced to quarterly intervals in the second year; If the action level is triggered during the second year of operation, the frequency will be resumed to monthly intervals until compliance with the action level for three consecutive months is obtained; If the action level is not triggered for four consecutive quarterly monitoring, the monitoring can be terminated.
-Odour Intensity Odour intensity ≥ Class 2 recorded; or One documented complaint received Odour intensity ≥Class 3 recorded on 2 consecutive patrols - ot be carried out during raining days as set in the Final EM&A Manual of the Project and in the Specified Process Licence
+Frequency Parameter Action Levels Limit Levels Odour M. 11 C. 1 C. 2 Odour 200.3 OU/s Concentrations at the Final Air Scrubber (EP5) Monthly for the first 2 years of operation Exhaust gas velocity 0.7 m/s (minimum) Odour Patrols along the Project Site Boundary Two times a day, one in the morning and one in the afternoon • Monthly for the first 12 months of operation.
+If the monitoring results of the first year monitoring meet the limit level, the monitoring frequency will be reduced to quarterly intervals in the second year; • If the action level is triggered during the second year of operation, the frequency will be resumed to monthly intervals until compliance with the action level for three consecutive months is obtained; • If the action level is not triggered for four consecutive quarterly monitoring, the monitoring can be terminated.
+Odour Intensity Odour intensity ≥ Class 2 recorded; or One documented complaint received • Odour intensity ≥Class 3 recorded on 2 consecutive patrols